hadronized/hop.nvim/README.md

   its treesitter native implementation.
 For LSP, it means that the connected LSP server will receive a buffer with the jump target annotations… not ideal.

+**Vroom** is a modern take implementing this concept for the latest versions of Neovim.

 <!-- vim-markdown-toc GFM -->